-Seagate Enterprise Performance 10K HDD drives are random access storage devices designed to support the Serial Attached SCSI Protocol as described in the ANSI specifications, this document, and the SAS Interface Manual (part number 100293071) which describes the general interface characteristics of this drive.
-Seagate Enterprise Performance 10K HDD drives are classified as intelligent peripherals and provide level 2 conformance (highest level) with the ANSI SCSI-1 standard.
+Seagate Exos 10E2400 SAS drives are random access storage devices designed to support the Serial Attached SCSI Protocol as described in the ANSI specifications, this document, and the SAS Interface Manual (part number 100293071) which describes the general interface characteristics of this drive.
+Seagate Exos 10E2400 SAS drives are classified as intelligent peripherals and provide level 2 conformance (highest level) with the ANSI SCSI-1 standard.
 The SAS connectors, cables and electrical interface are compatible with Serial ATA (SATA), giving future users the choice of populating their systems with either SAS or SATA hard disk drives.
 This allows integrators to continue to leverage existing investment in SCSI while gaining a 12Gb/s serial data transfer rate.

-Nata Never disassemble the HDA and do not attempt to service items in the sealed enclosure (heads, media, actuator, etc.) as this Note requires special facilities.
+Note Never disassemble the HDA and do not attempt to service items in the sealed enclosure (heads, media, actuator, etc.) as this requires special facilities.
 The drive does not contain user-replaceable parts.
 Opening the HDA for any reason voids the warranty.

+Seagate Exos 10E2400 SAS drives use a dedicated load/unload zone at the outermost radius of the media to eliminate the possibility of destroying or degrading data by landing in the data zone.
 The heads automatically go to the ramp load/unload when power is removed from the drive and during the deeper sleep modes.